Baldi99/Mini-DOS-computer-Simulator/README.md

-# DOS
+# DOS Computer Simulator
-A self-made mini DOS system using Python
+A self-made easy mini DOS system using Python
+The Product features will less
+For study and practice purposes!